brightside-dev/go-chi-rest-api-boilerplate-v2/readme.md

 # 🥶 Golang + Chi Web Application Template
+## Note: I have now stopped updating this project.
+I'm currently building a side project using this structure.
+I may update this in the future based on my learnings on the other project.
 The goal of this project is threefold: to learn Golang, to make it the foundation for all my future side projects, and to level up as a programmer.

 I chose Golang for my future side projects because working with PHP, which I use daily at my job, has started to feel more like a chore than an enjoyable challenge.